ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 ### 2.1 AI Server Site (infrastructure prerequisite)

-> **What is this?**
-> The AI Server site is a small, one-time configuration that prepares your ERP instance for the newer AI architecture.
+The AI Server site is a small, one-time configuration that prepares your ERP instance for the newer AI architecture.

 #### Creating the AI Server Site